Tanzeera/Strivelabs-Frontend/README.md

 - Refresh the page.
 - Perform an **Empty Cache and Hard Reload** in your browser.

+---

 ## Design Decisions

 ### Filter Logic:
 Filters for region and language are mutually exclusive, meaning only one filter can be applied at a time.
 This decision was made to avoid conflicting results.
-The language filter works based on language codes (e.g., "en" for English, "fr" for French).
-It checks whether the selected language exists in a country's language object, which may contain multiple languages.
+However, we are revisiting this logic for future updates to allow multiple filters at once, based on user feedback.

 ### Search and Filter Integration:
-The app supports searching by country name and filtering by region/language.
+The app supports searching by country name and filtering by region or language.
+The search bar dynamically filters results, showing up to 5 matching countries with a "View All" option to display all results.
-The search works in tandem with filters to refine the results.
-The logic ensures filters do not conflict with the search query, allowing users to easily narrow down results.

 ### Favorite System:
 Users can mark up to 5 countries as favorites.
-The favorite countries are stored in the browser's localStorage so they persist across sessions.
+The favorite countries are stored in the browser's localStorage, so they persist across sessions.
+The favorite countries are displayed on the right of the page for easier access.
-This lightweight approach avoids server-side storage, keeping the application simple and fast.

-### Responsive Design:
-The layout is designed to be responsive across different screen sizes, ensuring usability on desktops, tablets, and mobile devices.
+---

 ## Testing and Running the App